leochilds/learnyounode-walkthrough/3. My First IO/walkthrough.md

 # Exercise 3 - My First I/O

-In this exercise you are going to be using a sychronous prgoram to access a file system.
+In this exercise you are going to be using a sychronous program to access a file system.

 # Problem